Creatures of Habit (album)

 Creatures of Habit is the seventh album by the American musician Billy Squier, released in 1991.
 "She Goes Down" was the first single.
 Squier supported the album with a North American tour.

-The album peaked at No. 117 on the Billboard album chart.
+The album peaked at No. 117 on the Billboard album chart, disappearing after six weeks.
 According to Nielsen SoundScan, it had sold just 85,000 copies at the time of its deletion.

 Critical reception

 The Calgary Herald wrote that "Squier's vocal abilities are so limited it's amazing his career has lasted for more than one album."
 The Ottawa Citizen called the album "formula arena rock ... you've heard it all before."
 The Chicago Tribune noted that "although Squier's fans might have grown up, new songs such as 'She Goes Down' and '(L-O-V-E) Four Letter Word' show that Squier hasn't."

 Track listing

 All songs written by Billy Squier except as indicated.